 As with every industry, standards change.
 You don’t need to use slating in the case of online marketplaces (in fact, we do not recommend it), because it’s become a redundant practice.
 The client typically has everything they need in front of them.
-Given this fact and taking company preferences into account using the online marketplace, many voice talent are now choosing to read the script without opening with a slate.
+Given this fact and taking company preferences into account using the online marketplace, many voice talent are now choosing to read the script without opening with a slate or closing with a tail slate.
 This goes for generic demos as well.
-Even though they’re considerably short, slates do comprise time and can take away from the read.
+Even though they’re considerably short, slates do take time and can take away from the read.

 When in doubt, follow the instructions of the client or casting director.
 If they require a slate, then submit a slate.
 If they specify that you simply read the copy, do just that.